< Back to Blog

 In this article we discussed the role of derivatives and their higher-dimension analogues: Jacobians as they pertain to the field of computer vision.
 We reviewed at a high-level the tools available for computing derivatives and provided an in-depth example using SymPy.

 Building your own optimization system can be a rewarding process.
 With that said, we’d be remiss if we didn’t note that it is also a process that can take a highly experienced computer vision or perception engineer months to complete (ask us how we know).
-Tangram Vision’s flagship calibration module, [TVCal](https://www.tangramvision.com/sdk/multimodal-calibration), uses some of the above techniques to generate complex calibrations in a matter of seconds.
+Tangram Vision’s flagship calibration module, [MetriCal](https://www.tangramvision.com/products/calibration/cal-suite), uses some of the above techniques to generate complex calibrations in a matter of seconds.

 Thanks for reading our tutorial.
 Follow us on [Twitter](https://twitter.com/TangramVision) and [LinkedIn](https://www.linkedin.com/company/tangram-vision), and [subscribe to our newsletter](https://buildwith.tangramrobotics.com/newsletter) to get notified whenever we drop new tutorials and posts.